csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **Soccer** (Kitano _et al._, 1997b; Visser _et al._, 2008) and **billiards** (Lam and Greenspan, 2008; Archibald _et al._, 2009) and other stochastic games with a continuous space of actions are beginning to attract attention in AI, both in simulation and with physical robot players.

 Computer game competitions occur annually, and papers appear in a variety of venues.
 The rather misleadingly named conference proceedings _Heuristic Programming in Artificial Intelligence_ report on the Computer Olympiads, which include a wide variety of games.
-The General Game Competition (Love _et al._, 2006) tests programs that must learn to play an un- known game given only a logical description of the rules of the game.
-There are also several edited collections of important papers on game-playing research (Levy, 1988a, 1988b; Mars- land and Schaeffer, 1990).
+The General Game Competition (Love _et al._, 2006) tests programs that must learn to play an unknown game given only a logical description of the rules of the game.
+There are also several edited collections of important papers on game-playing research (Levy, 1988a, 1988b; Marsland and Schaeffer, 1990).
 The International Computer Chess Association (ICCA), founded in 1977, publishes the _ICGA Journal_ (formerly the _ICCA Journal_).
 Important papers have been published in the serial anthology _Advances in Computer Chess_, starting with Clarke (1977).
 Volume 134 of the journal _Artificial Intelligence_ (2002) contains descriptions of state-of-the-art programs for chess, Othello, Hex, shogi, Go, backgammon, poker, Scrabble, and other games.
 Since 1998, a biennial _Computers and Games_ conference has been held.

 EXERCISES